 Stiffness and a lack of range of motion are also common symptoms associated with a neck injury.
 A person may notice that they are unable to turn their head, or unable to rotate the head without feeling pain and stiffness in the neck.
-Luckily, with neck pain treatment in Omaha, these symptoms can be greatly reduced or eliminated completely.
+Luckily, with neck pain treatment in West Omaha, these symptoms can be greatly reduced or eliminated completely.

 Those who suffer from headaches and migraines on a regular basis understand just how serious these conditions can be.
 Headaches come in many different forms.
 Migraines are among the most debilitating.
 The cause of migraines is still an active area of research.
 Some people have a form of migraines called migraines with aura.
 Individuals often have a vision that the migraine is coming.
 It might be a flash of light, a certain smell, or other signals that a migraine is setting in.
 Then, headache and vomiting set in.